IMF Standards for Data Dissemination

-The IMF has taken several important steps to enhance member country transparency and openness, including setting voluntary standards for the dissemination of economic and financial data.
-The Special Data Dissemination Standard (SDDS) was established in 1996 to guide members that have, or that might seek, access to international capital markets in the provision of their economic and financial data to the public.
+The IMF has taken steps to enhance member country transparency and openness, including setting voluntary standards for dissemination of economic and financial data.
+The Special Data Dissemination Standard (SDDS) was established in 1996 to guide members that have, or might seek, access to international capital markets in providing their economic and financial data to the public.
 The General Data Dissemination System (GDDS) was established in 1997 for member countries with less developed statistical systems as a framework for evaluating their needs for data improvement and setting priorities.
 In 2012, the SDDS Plus was created as an upper tier of the IMF’s Data Standards Initiatives to help address data gaps identified during the global financial crisis.
 In 2015 the enhanced GDDS (e-GDDS) replaced the GDDS.
-More than 97 percent of the IMF’s member countries participate in the e-GDDS, SDDS, or SDDS Plus.
+More than 97 percent of IMF member countries participate in the e-GDDS, SDDS, or SDDS Plus.

 Standards for data dissemination

 Data dissemination standards enhance the availability of timely and comprehensive statistics, which contributes to sound macroeconomic policies and the efficient functioning of financial markets.